-- "to be kept in chains in deep darkness until the judgment."
-(2:4) The ULB, UDB, and many versions have this reading.
-Other versions have, "to be kept in pits of lower darkness until the judgment."
-If other versions exist in the translators' region, they might consider following those versions' reading in this passage. - "They enjoy their deceitful actions while they are feasting with you."
-(2:13) The ULB, UDB, and many versions have this reading.
-Other versions have, "They enjoy their actions while they are feasting with you in love feasts." - "Beor" (2:15).
-The ULB, UDB, and many other modern versions have this reading.
-Some other versions have the reading, "Bosor." - "The elements will be burned with fire, and the earth and the deeds in it will be revealed."
-(3:10) The ULB, UDB, and many versions have this reading.
+- "to be kept in chains of lower darkness until the judgment" (2:4).
+Some modern versions and older versions have, "to be kept in pits of lower darkness until the judgment." - "They enjoy their deceitful actions while they are feasting with you" (2:13).
+Some versions have, "They enjoy their actions while they are feasting with you in love feasts." - "Beor" (2:15).
+Some other versions read, "Bosor." - "The elements will be burned with fire, and the earth and the deeds in it will be revealed" (3:10).
 Other versions have, "The elements will be burned with fire, and the earth and the deeds in it will be burned up."
-If other versions exist in the translators' region, they might consider following those versions' readings in this passage.